Election held on 24 November 2007

 |Party Name||First preference vote n||First preference vote share %||Change from previous election %||Seats won by ticket n||Seats won by ticket %||Seats won by party n||Seats won by party %||Seats held by party n||Seats held by party %|

 Additional Liberal Party senator: Senator Julian McGauran was elected to the Senate from Victoria at the 2004 Senate election as a National Party senator.
 He resigned from the National Party and sat in the Senate as a member of the Liberal Party from 3 February 2006.
-This increases the 'Seats held' by the Liberal Party in the Senate by one, with a corresponding loss of any National Party representation in the Senate from Victoria.
+This increases the 'Seats held' by the Liberal Party in the Senate by one, with a corresponding reduction for the National Party.

 Scott Bennett and Stephen Barber, Commonwealth Election 2007 -- Reissue, (Canberra: Parliamentary Library Research Paper No. 5, Parliament of Australia,10 September 2009, 2009–10, ISSN 1834-9854), online at: